-There is no specific legal basis for the calculation of unit labour costs per se, but it is derived from several components which themselves are collected under the overarching framework of the national accounts According to the Eurostat MIP Scoreboard presentation, "Nominal unit labour cost compares remuneration (compensation per employee) and productivity (GDP in volume per employment) to show how the remuneration of employees is related to the productivity.
+There is no specific legal basis for the calculation of unit labour costs per se, but it is derived from several components which themselves are collected under the overarching framework of the national accounts According to the Eurostat MIP Scoreboard presentation28, "Nominal unit labour cost compares remuneration (compensation per employee) and productivity (GDP in volume per employment) to show how the remuneration of employees is related to the productivity of labour.
+An increase means that the average compensation per employee grew more than labour productivity.
 The employment data covers both employees and self-employed while remuneration covers wages and salaries and employers' social contributions.
 The unit labour cost indicator is compiled using national accounts data".

 Quality is assured by strict application of ESA 2010 concepts and thorough validation of country data.
 Data are collected from reliable sources applying high standards to methodology and ensuring high comparability.
 In addition, Eurostat conducts an annual compliance exercise for all Member States.
-As stipulated in the Commission Implementing Regulation 2016/2304, Eurostat launched on the 15th of February 2017 the first round of the quality reporting prefilled with five quantitative assessment indicators focusing on completeness, timeliness and consistency.
-These cover the components of the MIP ULC indicator and indicate only few gaps in completeness and timeliness of regular transmissions.
+As stipulated in the Commission Implementing Regulation 2016/2304, Eurostat established regular quality reporting on national and regional accounts prefilled with five quantitative assessment indicators focusing on completeness, timeliness and consistency.
+These cover the components of the MIP ULC indicator and generally indicate only few gaps in completeness and timeliness of regular transmissions (subject to remaining derogations)29.
 Further, the GNI Regulation has a comprehensive system for validation of GNI data, which implicitly covers GDP and its main aggregates such as compensation of employees, but not employment data.